shekodn/trendlit/grammar/README.md

 For example: img doesn't have one, but h1 yes

 ### snp_br_html_tag
-Gnerates quad for html br tag (it only closes br doesn't open br)
+Generates quad for html br tag (it only closes br doesn't open br)

 ### snp_push_eval_pending_token
 pushes eval token to stack